cloudnativelabs/kube-router/docs/ipv6.md

 ## Important Notes / Known Limitations / Etc

-This represents a major release for kube-router and as such, user's should approach deploying this into an established kube-router environment carefully.
+This represents a major release for kube-router and as such, users should approach deploying this into an established kube-router environment carefully.
 While there aren't any huge bugs that the maintainers are aware of at this time, there are several small breaks in backwards compatibility.
 We'll try to detail these below as best we can.